Have you ever burped?

 Symptoms occur daily.
 Usually in the morning I feel great – after a long night of flatulence – and my apparent pregnancy resolves every night.
 But as soon as I eat or drink the problems begin.

 Symptoms vary from comical gurgling noises in the neck, through to gastroesophageal reflux, chest and abdominal pain and marked abdominal bloating.
 Drinking anything carbonated (especially beer) is a decidedly unpleasant experience, and after most meals I feel a sensation of fullness that it seems others do not.

 “It’s not a thing”

 I first consulted my GP about the problem aged 21.
-“That’s not a thing” I was told.
+“That’s not a thing I’ve heard of” I was told.
 I was instead diagnosed with reflux.
 PPIs made no discernible difference.
 I had a scope but it was normal.
-I commented about my inability to burp but it fell on deaf ears.
+I commented about my inability to burp to the gastroenterologist but it fell on deaf ears.

 I pondered if it was all in my head.
 I gave up drinking, and made several other lifestyle modifications with limited success.
 Life went on.

 I looked through the literature, but all I could find was a single case study from 1987, and certainly no cure.